top of page

 Call them at 508-839-7918 and select the option for ill or injured wildlife.
 Follow the prompts and they will call you back to discuss.

-If the injury is not as severe (or if you can't reach a wildlife clinic) please contact us or another wildlife rehabilitator near you.
+If you can't reach a wildlife clinic or the injury is less severe please contact us or another wildlife rehabilitator near you.

 I think I found an ORPHANED animal: